nellapark/gemini-tedai/docs/prd.md

     - Generate a concise, standardized "Scope of Work" that can be sent to contractors.
     - Assess and flag potential urgency (e.g., active water leak).
     - GENERATE ASSETS -> Auto-generate detailed scope-of-work PDFs with annotated photos, measurements, and clear descriptions
+      - The Contractor Brief Generator: A professional, standardized PDF document that looks like something a general contractor or project manager would create -> basically an auto-generated "Scope of Work" document to send to the contractor .
+      - WHY: When homeowners contact contractors, they usually send messy texts like: "My pipe is leaking can you come fix it?" -> Contractor has to ask 20 follow-up questions -> Wastes everyone's time

 ### F3: Automated Quote Requesting
 - **Description:** The agent sends the generated scope of work to a curated list of local service providers.